gallettilance/CS506-Spring2021/00-git/exercises/exercise1.md

 <kbd> git status </kbd>

 Ensure that the file is now tracked by git.
+(See file name under "Changes to be committed:")

 ### Step 10.4: commit the file

 <kbd> git commit -m 'message' </kbd>

 **Note:**  to `commit` a file is to "log the change":
-- changes are recorded in Git (interaction is with local repo)
+- changes are recorded in Git (interaction is with local repo, changes only appear locally until pushed)
+- descriptive commit messages can be very helpful in knowing what changes were made to the repo and when

 ### Step 10.5:  get status of repo